blockchyp/blockchyp-go/README.md

 **Bypassing Signatures**

 Signature images are captured by default.
-If for some reason this doesn't fit your use case and you'd like to capture acceptance without actually capturing a signature image set the `disableSignature` flag in the request.
+If for some reason this doesn't fit your use case and you'd like to capture acceptance without actually capturing a signature image, set the `disableSignature` flag in the request.

 **Terms & Conditions Log**

-Every time a user accepts an agreement on the terminal the signature image (if captured), will be uploaded to the gateway and added to the log along with the full text of the agreement.
+Every time a user accepts an agreement on the terminal, the signature image (if captured), will be uploaded to the gateway and added to the log along with the full text of the agreement.
 This preserves the historical record in the event that standard agreements or templates change over time.